Detecting the real line among one-parametric topological groups: Preliminaries

 \item the inversion

-\end{enumerate} \end{definition} \begin{definition} A map $\phi: G \to S$ between two topological groups $G$ and $S$ is called a {\em topological group homomorphism} if it is a continuous group homomorphism from $G$ to $S$.
-If in addition, $\phi^{-1}: S \to G$ is also a topological group homomorphism, then $\phi$ is called a {\em topological group isomorphism.} \end{definition} If there exists a topological group isomorphism between two topological groups $G$ and $S$, we will say that $G$ is isomorphic to $S$ and write $G \cong S.$ \begin{definition} A topological group $G$ is called \emph{one-parametric} if there exists a surjective continuous group homomorphism $\phi: \IR \to G$. \end{definition}
+\end{enumerate} \end{definition} Unless stated otherwise, all topological groups are assumed to be Hausdorff.
+For a topological group $(G,\Tau)$, we denote by $\mathcal{T}_0 := \{U \in \mathcal{T}: 0 \in U\}$ the family of open neighborhoods of the identity element $0$ of the topological group.
+By $\IR$ we denote the additive group of reals equipped with the Euclidean topology $\mathcal{T}_\varepsilon$. \begin{definition} A map $\phi: S \to G$ between topological groups is called a {\em topological group isomorphism} if it is simultaneously a group homomorphism and a homeomorphism. \end{definition} If there exists a topological group isomorphism between topological groups $G$ and $H$, we will say that $G$ is {\em isomorphic} to $H$ and write $G \cong H$.